vuejs/v2.vuejs.org/source/guide/class-and-style.md

 }
 ```

+Again, the Object syntax is often used in conjunction with computed properties that return Objects.

 ### Array Syntax

 The Array syntax for `v-bind:style` allows you to apply multiple style objects to the same element: